Authors: Wim Coleman & Pat Perrin

 5. “They come to the Yucatán expecting to learn our magic, our healing in a day or two.
 They think it will make them all ‘spiritual.’
 They think they can prepare themselves for a time of change, like this one now.
 But they don’t want to take the time to really get it right.” (p.152)

 4. “ ‘There are places in the world,’ Lydia said quietly, ‘where stories are real, where life isn’t one damned thing after another—where reality itself is knit together by the fabric of myth and legend.
-And what doctor here call schizophrenia, folks there call magic and vision.’ ” (p.59)
+And what doctors here call schizophrenia, folks there call magic and vision.’ ” (p.59)

 3. “Like all the Maya in Kin Ich, Nacho considered himself a good, practicing Catholic.
 But he saw no contradiction between his Christian beliefs and his intimate acquaintance with Mayan deities like the rain-god Chac.” (p.207)